-When her twin sister Dani is murdered by an escaped mental patient, Darcy (Carolyn Bracken) visits the home where it happened to learn more about her death.
-Though blind, Darcy has a second sight and can read histories from objects.
+The film follows Darcy (Carolyn Bracken), when her twin sister Dani is murdered by an escaped mental patient, she visits the home where it happened to learn more about her death, and although blind, Darcy has a second sight and can read histories from objects.

 Dani’s widowed husband Ted (Gwilym Lee) now has a new girlfriend, Yana (Caroline Menton) and both are shocked when Darcy arrives with a large wooden mannequin.

-The movie begins with Dani (Carolyn Bracken) alone in an isolated house after dark and when a stranger with a glass eye knocks on her door and claims he saw someone enter her house, she hesitates between opening the door or checking out the noise she hears inside.
-Her decision leaves her dead.
+When the movie begins, we see Dani alone in an isolated house after dark and when a stranger with a glass eye knocks on her door and claims he saw someone enter her house, she hesitates between opening the door or checking out the noise she hears inside.

 It’s a strong and gripping scene that sets the tone for this film.

-The film has plenty of atmosphere though and most of the scenes takes place in the house, which is full of strange and odd doorways and corners and its design helps makes even the slower scenes tense, as you are constantly on edge expecting something or someone to emerge from one of the corners.
+Oddity has plenty of atmosphere running through the film and most of the scenes takes place in the house, which is full of strange and odd doorways and corners and its design helps makes even the slower scenes tense, as you are constantly on edge expecting something or someone to emerge from one of the corners.

 Bracken does a great job playing both Dani and Darcy, making them distinct characters despite their similarities and her performance brings the two characters to life.